27 February, 2020 | (01 hr)

-The Committee for Economic Development (CED) recently released a new report, Growing the American Workforce: Bolstering Participation Is Critical for US Competitiveness and Economic Strength, calling for business leaders and policymakers to work together to advance workforce solutions.
+The Committee for Economic Development (CED) recently released three reports: The Aging Workforce: Tackling the Challenge, Boosting Immigration and Growing the American Workforce: Bolstering Participation Is Critical for US Competitiveness and Economic Strength, calling for business leaders and policymakers to work together to advance workforce solutions.

 Join CED's workforce committee co-chairs, Paul Decker and Howard Fluhr, as they discuss:

 - Key findings from this new report

 - Recommendations on making it easier and more attractive for Americans to find jobs and remain working